Randomized Linear Algebra for AI

 - Analyzing learned representations: PCA of hidden activations reveals the effective dimensionality and structure of learned representations.
 The randomized SVD enables this analysis on activations with millions of dimensions.

-- Data preprocessing (PCA on large datasets): Computing PCA on datasets with millions of samples and thousands of features requires the randomized SVD -- exact SVD is infeasible at this scale.
+- Data preprocessing (PCA on large datasets): Computing PCA on datasets with millions of samples and thousands of features requires the randomized SVD, since exact SVD is infeasible at this scale.

 Nystrom Approximation

 The Nystrom method (Williams & Seeger, 2001) approximates a large kernel matrix by sampling a subset of its columns, computing the exact kernel on this subset, and extrapolating to the full matrix.
-For an n x n kernel matrix, Nystrom reduces computation from O(n^3) to O(n * k^2) where k is the number of sampled columns.
+For an n x n kernel matrix, Nystrom reduces computation from O(n^3) to roughly O(nk^2 + k^3) where k is the number of sampled columns: O(nk) to evaluate the sampled kernel entries, O(k^3) to invert (pseudoinvert) the k x k block, and O(nk^2) to form the approximation.
+The accuracy hinges on how the k columns are sampled: uniform sampling is cheap but can miss important directions, while leverage-score sampling gives stronger error guarantees at higher sampling cost.
+This sampling-quality versus sampling-cost tension is the central tradeoff for Nystrom.
 Nystrom approximations are used in:

 - Kernel learning with large datasets